BetterWayElectronics/ps4-nor-validator/README.md

 #### Notes: ####

 As of version 1.5.5 there is an ability to upload dumps directly to me.
 I use these to improve the program and validations.
 Abusing this service will result in your ban from future use of my validator.
+Mislabling files that are clearly corrupt as working will result in a ban.

 Regarding Anti-Virus: